 Gurudwara Pather Sahib

-Gurudwara Pather Sahib about 22 KMs from Leh and at an altitude of 3600 Mtrs, was constructed in memory of Guru Nanak Dev ji.
-It is right on the Srinagar – Leh Highway and is believed that this sacred stone/boulder refused to move in road construction operations even by huge machines/bulldozers etc. due to holy blessings/touch of Guru Nanak Dev Ji.
+The first of the list of places to visit in Sham Valley near Leh is Gurudwara Pather Sahib.
+It is about 22 km from Leh and, at an altitude of 3600 meters, was constructed in memory of Guru Nanak Dev Ji.
+This holy place is right on the Srinagar Leh Highway.
+It is believed that this sacred stone/boulder refused to move in road construction operations even by huge machines/bulldozers etc. due to holy blessings/touch of Guru Nanak Dev Ji.

-People say it is nothing but an optical illusion, we could not judge it because the car was actually going upwards in the direction of Magnetic hills.
-May be a ball will be useful to judge the situation.
+People say it is nothing but an optical illusion, we could not judge it because the car was going upwards in the direction of Magnetic hills.
+Maybe a ball will be useful to judge the situation.
 If the ball also goes towards the hills then certainly there is nothing but an illusion that projects a descending road as ascending road 🙂 …

-Well, you can read more at the wiki link here which call it as Gravity Hill and states “The slope of gravity hills is an optical illusion, although sites are often accompanied by claims that magnetic or even supernatural forces are at work.
+Well, you can read more at the wiki link which calls it Gravity Hill and states “The slope of gravity hills is an optical illusion, although sites are often accompanied by claims that magnetic or even supernatural forces are at work.
 The most important factor contributing to the illusion is a completely or mostly obstructed horizon; without a horizon, judging the slope of a surface is difficult as a reliable reference is missing.”

-Confluence of Zanskar and Indus Rivers + Chilling
+The confluence of Zanskar and Indus Rivers

 Chadar Trek is done in peak winters when the Zanskar river freezes and people trek over it to reach Padum Village in Zanskar Valley from Leh because of heavy snowfall.
-Now, there is a tourist spot that has been created along the shores of the confluence where you can spend some relaxing time along the two rivers.
+Now, there is a tourist spot that authorities have created along the shores of the confluence where you can spend some relaxing time along the two rivers.

-There is a beautiful road that runs just along Zanskar River which you can ride upto Chilling Village, if you have some time and loves riding lonely and peaceful road.
-Chilling is about 25 odd KMs from the Confluence and a nice place to visit, plus you will have ample of spots where you can lay aside river shore and feel the raw nature all for yourself.
+There is a beautiful road that runs just along the Zanskar River, which you can ride up to Chilling Village if you have some time and love riding lonely and peaceful roads.
+Chilling is about 25 odd km from the Confluence and a nice place to visit, plus you will have ample of spots where you can lay aside river shore and feel the raw nature all for yourself.

 When you head towards Basgo, on the way you can also see the longest Mani Wall (about 600 Mtrs) just at the exit of Nimmu Village.

-As you go towards Likir diversion from Basgo Palace, there comes a stretch straight as an arrow, which looks beautiful and many advertisements have been shot around this place.
-We also could not stop us and decided to shoot some pictures and enjoy the place.
-It was fultoo fun with running around, sitting on road, lying on it and what not ;)… I got some amazing shots of the trip at this place.
+As you go towards Likir diversion from Basgo Palace, there comes a stretch straight as an arrow, which looks beautiful, and many advertisements have been shot around this place.
+We also could not stop and decided to shoot some pictures and enjoy the place.
+It was complete fun with running around, sitting on the road, lying on it, and whatnot.

-It is a bit tough to climb the stairs with un-acclimatized body for me :).
+It is a bit tough to climb the stairs with an un-acclimatized body for me.
 Views from the terrace are every penny worth the effort.
-You will be amused to see the models created with butter which do not melt.
-Locales say those who have created it had powers in their hands that is why these models does not melt.
+You will be amused to see the models created with butter, which do not melt.
+Locales say those who have created it had powers in their hands; that is why these models do not melt.
 Amazing Art!!
-Time to leave towards Alchi Monastery.
+Time to leave for Alchi Monastery.

-As you come back to Srinagar – Leh Highway from Likir Monastery, you need to take right and go towards Sasapol about 10-12 KMs ahead.
-At Sasapol, there comes a bridge named by Alchi bridge from where you take left and goes towards Alchi village.
-About 65 KMs from west of Leh and about 3100 Mtrs of altitude, Alchi Monastery is one of the oldest monasteries of Leh and have monuments and scriptures dated as old as the 10th century.
+As you come back to Srinagar – Leh Highway from Likir Monastery, you need to take a right and go towards Sasapol about 10-12 km ahead.
+At Sasapol, there comes a bridge named Alchi Bridge from where you take a left and go towards Alchi village.
+About 65 km west of Leh and about 3100 Mtrs of altitude, Alchi Monastery is one of the oldest monasteries of Leh and has monuments and scriptures dated as old as the 10th century.

-A day visit to Sham Valley will be mixture of lovely religious experience and natural sightseeing for you and I feel if you are in Leh – Ladakh then probably you do not want to miss a tour to Sham Valley :)… In case you have been to these places and have more information to be shared with fellow travellers, please do share it with all of us in the comments section of the article.
+A day visit to Sham Valley from Leh will be a mixture of lovely religious experience and natural sightseeing for you, and I feel if you are in Leh – Ladakh, then probably you do not want to miss a tour to Sham Valley.
+If you still have some questions, I will be happy to answer them in the comments section of this article.